 and effective self-policing.
 I’ve used this same technique on

-subsequent communities and the results have always been positive.
+subsequent communities and the results have always been positive. - Calm by Example — Experienced community managers know that

 the Web is a fickle place; today’s egregious opinion often evaporates